yii-tools/forms/docs/field/hint.md

 </div>
 ```

-For example, the following code for closure hint content.
+## Closure

+The following code shows how to set the hint content with a `Closure`.

 ```php
 <?php